OriginTrailClub/deepdive/global-standards.md

 <figure><img src=".gitbook/assets/image (8) (1).png" alt=""><figcaption></figcaption></figure>

 Other systems to identify, capture, and share information among supply chain partners were all developed over the past 45 years by GS1.
 These standards allow for interoperability between different systems and supply chain architectures across the globe.
-Any blockchain-based solution to improve traceability should integrate with these legacy systems, and the OriginTrail protocol was designed from the ground up to do this.
+Any blockchain-based solution to improve traceability should integrate with these legacy systems; and the OriginTrail protocol was designed, from the ground up, to do this.

 <figure><img src="https://miro.medium.com/max/720/0*_fGc4ONcKagfKo_D" alt=""><figcaption></figcaption></figure>